 Before the summer sun gets too hot, consider adding shading to your greenhouse glass with a shade kit.
 This includes a synthetic material that you hang like curtains, which is ideal for protecting your plants from the sun’s rays and helps control the intensity of the heat.
 It comes with all the fixings you’ll need, and is easy to install and remove.
 And, as it’s reusable, so you can hang season after season for years to come.

 And to help cool your greenhouse further, consider investing in auto vents and louvre windows.
 Many greenhouses already feature adjustable air vents, yet auto vents automatically open and shut in response to the weather so you can afford to be less diligent.
-While louvre windows consist of adjustable side panels that allow more air into the greenhouse.
+While louvre windows (pictured) consist of adjustable side panels that allow more air into the greenhouse.

-Introduce new life to your pond
+Introduce new life to the pond

 Put the sealed bag into the pond for about 30 minutes to allow the temperature of the bag to adjust to that of the surrounding water.
 After this time, slowly add pond water into the bag, ensuring that none of the bag water gets into the pond.
 Do this several times over 10 minutes to allow the fish to adjust to the pH of the pond.
 You can then remove the fish with a net and add them into the pond, remembering not to feed them for 24 hours and keep an eye on the pond to make sure everything’s okay.